ucla-lppi/report-generator/README.md

    jupyter notebook notebooks/01_Quick_Start_Guide.ipynb
    ```

-3. **Follow the step-by-step instructions** in the notebook to generate your first reports.
+3. **Follow the step-by-step instructions** in the notebook to generate your first factsheets.

 ## 🤝 Contributing